Greta Van Susteren: Career

 During coverage of the O. J. Simpson murder trial, she appeared regularly on CNN as a legal analyst.
 This led to her stint as co-host of CNN's Burden of Proof and The Point.

 During the Clinton impeachment debate, Van Susteren dismissed the issue as one of an unfaithful husband, and not an impeachable offense.

 In 2002, Van Susteren switched to the Fox News Channel after a highly publicized contract-bidding war.
 Before starting at Fox she also underwent cosmetic surgery that significantly changed her look.
 She hosted the current affairs show On the Record w/ Greta Van Susteren.

 On September 6, 2016, she resigned from Fox News.
 She was not able to say goodbye on-air, as the network immediately filled the On the Record anchor spot with Brit Hume.
 Van Susteren, who said that Fox "has not felt like home to me for a few years," chose to take advantage of a clause in her contract that allowed her to resign from the network immediately: "The clause had a time limitation, meaning I could not wait."

 In early 2017, Van Susteren signed on with NBC News to anchor the 6 p.m.
 ET program on its 24-hour cable news channel, MSNBC.
 The program, titled For the Record with Greta, launched on January 9, 2017.
 On June 29, 2017, according to Van Susteren on Twitter, she was "out at MSNBC" as her new program did not do well in ratings.

 In October 2017, Van Susteren joined Voice of America as a contributor.

 In February 2019, Van Susteren joined Gray Television, a large group of television stations, as its chief national political analyst out of Gray's Washington bureau, providing commentary and analysis to the newscasts airing on Gray's 140+ stations.
 She was also developing two nationally syndicated shows for the company.
 In April 2019, Van Susteren and Gray announced Full Court Press with Greta Van Susteren, a Sunday morning talk show, which would begin airing on most Gray stations in September 2019, along with Weigel Broadcasting stations in Chicago and Milwaukee.
 With Gray stations in Iowa and South Carolina, the program hoped to get candidate interviews for such early election primary states.
 The program planned to roll out "Full Court Press-Overtime", a website and associated app with additional content and user feedback.

 In May 2022, it was announced that Van Susteren had joined Newsmax TV, and on June 14, she started hosting The Record with Greta Van Susteren.

+In popular culture

+A 2006 episode of Family Guy, "Mother Trucker", features a gag prominently including a billboard of Susteren.